ratt-ru/CubiCal/docs/performance.rst

 There is no hard-and-fast rule for selecting the sizes, but users should be aware of the negative impact of setting them too large, as well as the wasted compute if they are too small.
 Due to the dependence of this problem on architecture, it may take users a while to get a feel for the optimal.
-Note that soltion intervals can only be as large as a chunk; for large time/frequency solution intervals there is no alternative but to accept the decreased performance.
+Note that solution intervals can only be as large as a chunk; for large time/frequency solution intervals there is no alternative but to accept the decreased performance.